Should You Use Google Ads For Clothing Business in 2020?

-Working on both PPC and SEO for roughly the same set of keywords ensures better and consistent ranking in both the strategies.
+Working on both PPC and SEO for roughly the same set of keywords ensures consistent ranking and better visibility in both the strategies.

-Additionally, Google’s relevance score goes further in your favor when you target your brand name as keywords.
-Higher relevance score thus lowers your cost per click.
+Additionally, Google’s relevance score goes further in your favor when you target your brand name as keywords, thus lowering your cost per click.

 Well, that’s a win, win, WIN no matter what clothing business you are in.

 Google shopping campaigns have a proven track record for Clothing businesses; now, let’s not repeat that.